cul/dlst-studio/_pages/faq.md

 ### I am looking for a space to convene a meeting in Butler Library.
 Is CUL Studio Butler available for that?

-If your meeting pertains to ethical, sustainable, collaborative and FAIR digital, data-driven research or pedagogy, we are happy to work with you to schedule it.
+If your meeting pertains to ethical, sustainable, collaborative and <abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr>
+digital, data-driven research or pedagogy, we are happy to work with you to schedule it.
 Send us a description of the event.